Jithin-Santhosh/GesturePlay/README.md

-# GesturePlay
+GesturePlay 🎮🖐️
-GesturePlay is a Python-based tool that uses your webcam and modern computer vision to control browser-based games solely through hand movements.
-Leveraging MediaPipe and OpenCV, the app recognizes specific hand gestures and maps them to keyboard actions—no physical keyboard or gamepad needed!
+Wave hello to hands-free gaming!
+GesturePlay unlocks a new level of fun: control browser games with your webcam and the magic of computer vision.
+Built in Python and powered by some AI tricks, GesturePlay will make you rethink how you play.

+🚀 What is GesturePlay?
+GesturePlay is not your regular game controller.
+It’s a tool that watches your hand, reads your moves, and instantly translates them into keyboard controls for your favourite browser games.
+No gamepad?
+No problem.
+No keyboard?
+Who needs it?
+Just raise your hand and play like a wizard.

-Features
+✨ Features
-Real-time webcam hand gesture recognition

-Maps gestures to keyboard (WASD/arrows) for game control

-Works with any browser game using keyboard input

-Demo included for the racing game TOP SPEED 3D

-Flexible logic—easily modify for different games or controls

-How it Works
-Starts your webcam and detects hand or finger position using MediaPipe.

-Maps your hand movements to keyboard events (e.g., move hand left/right to steer).

-Sends those events to the browser game window, allowing hands-free gameplay.

-Requirements
-Python 3.10 or 3.11

-OpenCV, MediaPipe, pynput packages

-Setup & Usage
+Real-time gesture detection (move left, right, up, down—no delay, no wires)

+Universal game compatibility: If your browser game uses WASD or arrow keys, GesturePlay speaks its language

+Easy setup: Just install, run, and wave your way to victory

+Python-powered: OpenCV + MediaPipe + pynput for magic under the hood

+🏁 Demo
+Raced the tracks in TOP SPEED 3D using nothing but my palm—check out the demo GIF/video in this repo!
+Have a favourite game?
+Just launch it and try GesturePlay; it's ready for any keyboard-driven action.

+⚡️ Quick Start
+Get Python 3.10+

+Clone this repo

+Create and activate a virtual environment:

 bash
-# Create and activate your virtual environment
-python -m venv webcam-game-env webcam-game-env\Scripts\activate
+python -m venv gestureplay-env gestureplay-env\Scripts\activate

-# Install dependencies
+Install the dependencies:

+bash
-python -m pip install opencv-python mediapipe pynput
+python -m pip install opencv-python mediapipe pynput Launch GesturePlay:

-# Run the controller
+bash
 python index.py
-Start your browser game (e.g., TOP SPEED 3D), and control it with your hand gestures using your webcam.
+Start your browser game and let your gestures do the talking!

-Demo
-See demo.gif or watch the video included in the repo for gameplay using WebcamGameController in TOP SPEED 3D!
+🎨 Customize The Experience
+Not satisfied with just moving left and right?
+Want to tweak gestures or add new ones?
+Pop open index.py, read the comments, and bend it to your will.
+Stuck?
+Open an issue—collaboration is always welcome!

+🌱 Future Plans & Improvements
+Smarter gesture vocab (peace sign to activate turbo?)

+Multi-game profiles ("Mario mode", "Racing mode", you name it)

+More fluid movement and feedback

+Extend to voice, facial, or even eye controls

+#Play smarter.
+Play bolder.
+#GesturePlay: Because your hands should do the talking!